smic29/slack-api/README.md

 - [x] User is able to login his/her credentials
 - [x] User is able to create new channel
 - [x] User is able to add users on a channel
-- [x] User is able to send message to otther user (Direct Message)
+- [x] User is able to send message to other users (Direct Message)
 - [x] User is able to send message to a channel
 - [x] User is able to receive message to a channel
-- [x] User is able to receive message from other user (Direct Message)
+- [x] User is able to receive message from other users (Direct Message)
 - [x] User is able to receive message from his/her channels

 ## Added Challenges